Peptide-powered wellness.

 Subcutaneous nicotinamide adenine dinucleotide injection protocols, prescribed for cellular-energy and longevity-adjacent indications.
 NAD+ is administered as a self-injectable rather than intravenously, distinguishing the program from IV-clinic NAD+ infusions.

-Sermorelin is a 29-amino-acid peptide analog of growth-hormone-releasing hormone (GHRH).
+Sermorelin is a 29-amino-acid peptide analog of growth-hormone-releasing hormone (GHRH) historically used in the clinical evaluation of adult growth-hormone deficiency.
 It stimulates the pituitary to produce endogenous growth hormone in physiologic pulses, distinguishing it from exogenous human growth hormone (HGH).
-TelePeptide prescribes sermorelin for age-related GH decline, recovery, and lean- muscle support.
+TelePeptide does not promote, prescribe, or facilitate the prescribing of sermorelin for bodybuilding, athletic performance, post-exercise or post-injury recovery, body composition, or aesthetic purposes.
+Whether sermorelin is clinically appropriate for an individual patient is determined solely by a licensed physician based on individualized medical evaluation, history, and lab review.

 TelePeptide operates on a direct-pay(cash-pay) model, accepting credit cards, HSA, and FSA payments.
 The company does not bill insurance and does not accept Medicaid or Medicare.
-Branded GLP-1 medications — Wegovy (semaglutide for weight loss, $1,349/mo), Ozempic (semaglutide for diabetes, $968–$1,349/mo), Zepbound (tirzepatide for weight loss, $1,086–$1,349/mo), and Mounjaro (tirzepatide for diabetes, $1,023–$1,349/mo) — list far above compounded alternatives.
-TelePeptide's programs use the same active ingredients and start at $149 per month (semaglutide injectable, 52-week prepay), with monthly billing up to $249 per month for tirzepatide.
+Branded GLP-1 medications such as Wegovy and Ozempic (semaglutide) and Zepbound and Mounjaro (tirzepatide) are FDA-approved products with their own manufacturer pricing.
+TelePeptide's programs are a different product: compounded preparations prepared by licensed 503A or 503B compounding pharmacies, which are not FDA-approved drugs or generic versions of branded products.
+Programs start at $149 per month (semaglutide injectable, 52-week prepay), with monthly billing up to $249 per month for tirzepatide.
 Adjacent programs (sermorelin, NAD+, B12/ lipotropic) range from $49 to $169 per month.
-All prices include medication, clinician evaluation, and shipping.
+All prices include medication, physician evaluation, and shipping.
 See the full price chart at telepeptide.org/pricing.

 The company is headquartered in Fort Lee, New Jersey.
-Telehealth services are available across all 50 US states.
+Telehealth services are available across 48 US states and the District of Columbia (Alaska and Mississippi not served).
 Prescriptions are written by US-licensed physicians; medications are dispensed by 503A and 503B compounding pharmacies registered with the United States Food and Drug Administration.
 The company does not operate physical clinics.

 In addition to English, TelePeptide publishes its primary patient-facing flows in two other languages, both of which target sizable but historically underserved US populations: